 Fig. 1.
 The true and estimated location of a robot and landmarks as the robot moves (from [3])

 Consider the robot shown in Figure 1.
 The robot has sensors to perceive the landmarks as well as sensors to keep track of its location.
-Commonly used sensors that can perceive landmarks include camera, sonar, laser, or infrared technology.
-Commonly used sensors that can keep track of location include odometers or Global Positioning System (GPS) technology [3][15].
+Commonly used sensors that perceive landmarks include cameras, sonar, laser, or infrared technology.
+Commonly used sensors that keep track of location include odometers or Global Positioning System (GPS) technology [3][15].

 As the robot moves, the estimated robot and landmark locations become distinctly different from the true robot and landmark locations.
 This is because the sensors are subject to error, often referred to as measurement noise.
 This error is statistically dependent, which means that the error accumulates over time and affects all future measurements.
 Figure 10 in Section 7 depicts a map made with accumulated error [15].

-It is the task of SLAM to obtain accurate estimates of the true location of the robot and the landmarks.
-This is accomplished by using probabilistic techniques to filter out the noise found in the measurements.
+It is the task of SLAM to obtain more accurate estimates of the true location of the robot and the landmarks.
+This is accomplished by using probabilistic techniques to filter out the noise found in the measurements, primarily by re-observing features seen previously (with lower uncertainty).
 Probabilistic algorithms approach the problem by explicitly modeling different sources of noise and their effects on the measurements [3][15].

-SLAM also solves the correspondence problem.
-The correspondence problem is the problem of determining if sensor measurements taken at different points in time correspond to the same physical object in the world.
+SLAM also aids in solving the data association problem.
+The data association problem is the problem of determining if sensor measurements taken at different points in time correspond to the same physical object in the world.
 For example, a robot may complete a cycle inside an environment while mapping.
 When closing the cycle, the robot has to ﬁnd out where it is relative to its previously built map.
-A robot that successfully localizes itself while closing the cycle solves the correspondence problem.
+A robot that successfully localizes itself while closing the cycle reduces the uncertainty associated with that landmark, helping to solve the data association problem.
 Once this is accomplished, the robot can map multiple cycles around the environment.
 Though the sensor data accumulates error, using probabilistic methods allows the data to be filtered, creating accurate estimates of the environment [15].

 Techniques to implement SLAM include methods such as a Kalman filter or a Rao-Blackwellised filter.
-The project did not use these probabilistic methods, but an in-depth overview of these and more methods can be found in [3].
+The project has not yet used these probabilistic methods.
+An in-depth overview of these and more methods can be found in [3].

 3 Software